-Air-fresheners are often used in bathrooms and contain ingredients that could be toxic to parrots.
+Bathroom air-fresheners sometimes contain ingredients that can be toxic to parrots.

-This is an especially hazardous place for birds and we do not recommend that your parrot’s cage be placed in your kitchen.
+This is an especially hazardous place for birds and we do not recommend that you place your parrot’s cage in your kitchen.

 High temperatures, open flames from gas hobs, fumes from cooking and steam.
 These are just some of the potential dangers that a parrot will encounter in a kitchen.